Last Updated on March 21, 2021 by Shaun Snapp

 “Data science is a “concept to unify statistics, data analysis, machine learning and their related methods” in order to “understand and analyze actual phenomena” with data.
 It employs techniques and theories drawn from many fields within the context of mathematics, statistics, computer science, and information science.
 Turing award winner Jim Gray imagined data science as a “fourth paradigm” of science (empirical, theoretical, computational and now data-driven) and asserted that “everything about science is changing because of the impact of information technology” and the data deluge.” – Wikipedia

-Every area listed in this description existed long before data science appeared on the field.
-Data science is nothing more than a meta term used to be a broad category of sub-areas — which by the away are actually not sciences.
+Every area listed in this description existed long before data science appeared in the field.
+Data science is nothing more than a meta term that used to be a broad category of sub-areas — which, by the away, are actually not sciences.
 Jim Gray makes a strange contention that data science can be a fourth paradigm as data science is just a modern approach to evidence gathering.

 “Several methodologists have pointed out [9–11] that the high rate of nonreplication (lack of confirmation) of research discoveries is a consequence of the convenient, yet ill-founded strategy of claiming conclusive research findings solely on the basis of a single study assessed by formal statistical significance, typically for a p-value less than 0.05.
 Research is not most appropriately represented and summarized by p-values, but, unfortunately, there is a widespread notion that medical research articles should be interpreted based only on p-values.
 Research findings are defined here as any relationship reaching formal statistical significance, e.g., effective interventions, informative predictors, risk factors, or associations.
 Published research findings are sometimes refuted by subsequent evidence, with ensuing confusion and disappointment.
 Refutation and controversy is seen across the range of research designs, from clinical trials and traditional epidemiological studies [1–3] to the most modern molecular research [4,5].
 There is increasing concern that in modern research, false findings may be the majority or even the vast majority of published research claims [6–8].
 However, this should not be surprising.
 It can be proven that most claimed research findings are false.”